adamsilver/fdpb/03-Book-A-Flight.md

 - Work with assistive devices.
 - Work without Javascript.

-To ensure the autocomplete component works without Javascript we need to choose a native form control, that works for everyone.
-We can call this the core experience.
-On balance, a select box is approriate as it stops users enduring a server round trip that has the risk of no results.
+To ensure the autocomplete component works without Javascript we need to choose a native HTML form control because they work for everyone even when there's a network or scripting failure.
+On balance, a select box is appropriate because it saves a server round trip that could lead to no results.

 ![The core experience](/etc/)